-- Cairn Operating Standards, applying our Project Delivery Process across the business lifecycle;
+- Cairn Operating Standards, applied to our Project Delivery Process (PDP; see below) across the business lifecycle;

-- our Corporate Responsibility Management System (CRMS), which defines our Standard Operating Procedures applied in our projects;
+- our Corporate Responsibility Management System (CRMS), which defines the Standard Operating Procedures applied in our projects;

-- high standards of programme design, equipment and application of good industry practice; and
+- high standards of programme design, equipment, and the application of good industry practice and international legislation; and

 - highly competent staff and contractors.